azsk/AzTS-docs/Control coverage/Feature/VirtualNetwork.md

 ### Control Spec

 > **Passed:**
 > No Network Interfaces (NICs) found on the ERvNet.
-Or, no Network Interfaces (NICs) found with EnableIPForwarding turned on the ERvNet.
+Or, no Network Interfaces (NICs) found with IP Forwarding enabled on the ERvNet.
 >
 > **Failed:**
 > IP Forwarding is enabled for one or more Network Interface(s) (NICs) in ERvNet.